I am a senior citizen that is interested in travel and in casinos and in horse racing.

 Kewadin Casino in Sault Ste.
 Marie, MI

 It was a really short hop to the overnight Kewadin.
 We got there at 5:30.
 Decided we should take a rest before attacking the casino so went up to the assigned room (keys were in an envelope along with an additional $10 in free play for Saturday and $10 in free play for Sunday.
-Room was fine and I stretched out for a bit.
+The room was fine and I stretched out for a bit.

 Got ourselves around and went down to the casino.
 As with many of the Indian Casinos that have grown and expanded over the years, the hotel while connected to the casino is not close.
 I have a physical problem that gets painful if I'm on my feet for very long.
 It's a pretty good walk to get there from the rooms and I was hurting and not real happy by the time we got there.